top of page

 Connect with women who share your interests, join an association dedicated to serving women aspiring to be surgeons.

-For a full list of student organizations at UNC-Chapel Hill please visit: https://studentlife.unc.edu/organizations
+For a full list of student organizations at UNC-Chapel Hill please visit:https://carolinaunion.unc.edu/departments/student-life-leadership/student-organizations/

 NC State University: